Pen Sokong

 Pen Sokong (born 5 March 1994) is an Olympic sprinter from Cambodia.

+Career

 He competed at the 2019 IAAF World Athletics Championships in Doha in the 100m and 200m.
 He competed at the Athletics at the 2020 Summer Olympics – Men's 100 metres in Tokyo.
+He was the only Cambodian athlete at the games, with the countries other two competitors being swimmers.
+He finished sixth in his heat and did not advance.

+After the Tokyo Olympics, he then stayed in Japan to train with Yumekomirai athletics club in the Kanagawa Prefecture.
+In 2023, he trained in China.